ACatThatPrograms/eth-adapter/README.md

 // Else... you have storedInt now, conquer the world!
 ```

-If the above looks pleasing, this library is for you.
+If the above looks pleasing, this library is for you!

 # How do I use it? :wrench:

 ## Setup :sewing_needle:

+1. `npm install eth-adapter` | `yarn add eth-adapter`
-1. Compile a contract and get those artifact files as a `.json` file, ours is `Storage.json`
+2. Compile a contract and get those artifact files as a `.json` file, ours is `Storage.json`
-2. Drop them in your project in a new root `/artifacts` folder
+3. Drop them in your project in a new root `/artifacts` folder
    - Take note of the names, they're important.
 We have a **Storage.json** for example
-3. Create a .env file and add your contract with an address
+4. Create a .env file and add your contract with an address
    `CONTRACT_ADDRESS_STORAGE=0x0`
    - If you use React, the library will also parse REACT_APP_ environment keys
    - The name should be uppercased here without the .json so **STORAGE**
-4. Run 'ethpst' a bin provided by this library
+5. Run 'ethpst' a bin provided by this library
     - For React projects it is advised to edit start/build/test to have `ethpst;` preceed them:
   ```
       "scripts": {